 - Very painful

-- Affected area would be less than 3 inches
+- The affected area would be less than 3 inches

 Usually, a second-degree burn can be treated at home using a proper first aid kit.
 However, if the blisters are large and very painful, it may require medical attention.

-A third-degree burn is considered severe because of effect on both layers of skin, epidermis as well as dermis.
+A third-degree burn is considered severe because of its effect on both layers of skin, the epidermis as well as the dermis.

-- Burn area is more than 3 inches
+- The burn area is more than 3 inches

 - Feel severe pain